pulumi/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-using-automation-api/index.md

 To see the state of the code after the changes described above---the addition of the `zephyr-data` project and the changes to use Amazon Aurora---please review the `blog/automation-api` branch in each of the Zephyr repositories.
 {{% /notes %}}

 Using a modular approach with multiple projects has its benefits.
 However, one of the trade-offs of splitting your IaC code into separate Pulumi projects is some additional relative complexity.
+With additional complexity comes additional room for error.
 To stand up a production-like environment, developers now had to stand up four different stacks (base infrastructure, Kubernetes platform, data infrastructure, and online store) in a specific order.
-While not an insurmountable challenge by any stretch, that number could potentially grow as the application teams explore splitting the Pulumi program for deploying the online store into multiple programs in order to allow the different teams to deploy their respective microservices according to their own release schedules.
-What if it was 10 stacks?
+If a user gets the order wrong, then the online store won't come up properly.

+With only four stacks, this is not an insurmountable challenge by any stretch.
+However, what if it was 10 stacks?
 Or 15 stacks?
+Those numbers are not out of reach!
+Right now Zephyr has a single stack to deploy all the various services involved for the online store.
+What if the application team decides to split up that stack so that individual services can be deployed independently of each other?

-The Zephyr team started asking the question: How can we make this process simpler and less error-prone?
+The Zephyr team started asking some questions: How can we make this process simpler?
+How can we remove room for error?
+How can we prepare our teams for greater scale?

 ## Taking automation further

 The challenges facing the Zephyr teams are not unique to Zephyr.
 Many IaC vendors recommend using a modular approach.
 Unfortunately, most IaC products rely on less-than-ideal approaches---like Bash scripts or Makefiles---to "stitch" together the different modules.

 In some cases, organizations can use existing build automation tools and CI/CD pipelines to assist.
 What's really needed, though, is a way to programmatically control the IaC tooling, and that's what Pulumi's Automation API is.
-The Pulumi Automation API allows organizations, like Zephyr, to use a general purpose programming language to automate Pulumi operations like performing an update, refreshing the stack state, or destroying a stack.
-Like Pulumi itself, the Pulumi Automation API supports multiple languages, and there is **no requirement** that Pulumi Automation API programs are written in the same language as the Pulumi programs they automate.
+The Pulumi Automation API allows Zephyr's teams to use a general purpose programming language to automate Pulumi operations like performing an update, refreshing the stack state, or destroying a stack.
+Like Pulumi itself, the Pulumi Automation API supports multiple languages and supports multiple state backends, including Pulumi Cloud.
+Further, there is **no requirement** that Pulumi Automation API programs are written in the same language as the Pulumi programs they automate.
 In the case of Zephyr, which thus far has chosen to use TypeScript for their Pulumi programs, this means they are free to use any supported language for their Pulumi Automation API programs.

-When the Zephyr team started evaluating options for simplifying the deployment of their online store and associated infrastructure, they decided to move forward with Automation API for the reasons listed above:
+When the Zephyr team started evaluating options for simplifying the deployment of their online store and associated infrastructure, they decided to move forward with Automation API for these reasons:

 * Tight integration with Pulumi and Pulumi Cloud
 * Support for Pulumi Deployments (something we'll examine in the next blog post)